SUSE/Portus/_features/6_security_scanning.md

     server: "http://my.clair.server:6060"
 ```

-f you have enabled this backend, then in a repository you should be able to see
+If you have enabled this backend, you should be able to see something like this
-something like this:
+in a repository:

 ![Repository page with vulnerabilities highlighted](/build/images/docs/security.png)

-Clicking these links will take you the the tag's page.
+Clicking these links will take you to the tag's page.
 For example:

 ![Tag page with Clair vulnerabilities](/build/images/docs/tag-vulnerabilities.png)